Shimingyi/COMP3360_Data_Driven_Animation/README.md

 different hyperelastic material models and numerical integration schemes that you encountered during the lectures.

 The final assignment should be submitted as a .zip file which contains only the source files of your project.
-Do not include pre-compiled binaries (!) unless absolutely necessary.
-For non-coding tasks, please submit an additional file that contains your answers.
+Do not include pre-compiled binaries (!) unless deemed absolutely necessary.
+For non-coding tasks, please submit additional files that contain your answers.

-Since this assignment is a direct extension of Tutorial 3 (FEM deformation dynamics), all software-related codes will uploaded to the folder [pba_tutorial3_fem](./pba_tutorial3_fem).
+This assignment is in essence a direct extension of Tutorial 3 (FEM deformation dynamics), all software-related codes will uploaded to the folder [pba_tutorial3_fem](./pba_tutorial3_fem).

 #### Deadline

-The dealine for this assignment is TODO
+The deadline for this assignment is 22 April 2022

-#### Tasks and requirements
+#### Instructions

-There are two parts to this assignment, theory and practical.
-For the theory, you are required to provided answers to a total of three questions with each one worth 5 points out of 100.
-For the practical, you are required to implement at least three hyperlastic constitutive models (1st Piola Kirchhoff stress tensors) and at least three numerical integration schemes of your choice.
-In addition, provide a brief explanation for your choice of each constitutive model and integration scheme, emphasising its advantages and dissadvantages.
+Refer to the document [here](./assignment_3/instructions.pdf) for detailed instructions about this assignment.

 Pls, contact myshi@cs.hku.hk or chitalu@hku.hk if there is any question.